wp-plugins/healcode-mindbody-widget/readme.txt

 You can find instructions for installing a Widget with the plugin [here](https://healcode.zendesk.com/hc/en-us/articles/203647654-Putting-widgets-on-WordPress-ORG-using-shortcodes-generated-by-a-plugin-Advanced-).

+= How are these Widgets different from my current HealCode Widgets ? =

+These are exactly the same Widgets that you are currently using.
+They are just installed differently.

 = HealCode MINDOBDY Widget is not working properly. =

 Please check the WordPress version you are using.
 Make sure it meets the minimum version recommended by us.
 Make sure all files of the `healcode_mindbody_widget` plugin are uploaded to the folder `wp-content/plugins/`